OmarShehata/computational-sandbox-101/lessons/1-vanilla-js-canvas.md

 Make it `currentColor + 1`.
 This will make each square cycle through the color wheel, relative to wherever it started from.

 > **Challenge:** instead of random initial colors, can you make the screen be a smooth rainbow from left to right?
+>
+> What about just making HALF of the screen be a rainbow, and the other half be a random mix of colors?

 ![](../media/rainbow.png)